mcandre/linters/README.md

 # What is a linter?

-Originally, `lint` was a tool for scanning C code for potentially risky lines.
-The C compiler includes some checks for risky code, such as making sure that function signatures match.
+Originally, `lint` was a tool for scanning C code for potentially risky lines of code.

+The C compiler already includes some checks for risky code, such as scanning to making sure that function signatures match.
 And unit testing adds dynamic checks to verify the behavior of a running program.
-But `lint` adds even more checks, that neither the compiler nor the tests scan.
+Beyond these checks, `lint` adds even more checks, that neither the compiler nor the tests scan.

 By *statically* analyzing the code itself before compilation, programmers could maintain a higher level of code discipline, increasing the reliability of the code in multiple compilers and environments.